slab/quill/.github/CONTRIBUTING.md

 - Supporting Quill in other ecosystems (Angular, React, etc)

-## Bug Reports
+## Questions

 If you have a question, it is best to ask on StackOverflow and tag with [quill](http://stackoverflow.com/questions/tagged/quill).
 This tag is monitored by Quill maintainers and community members.

+## Bug Reports

 Search through [Github Issues](https://github.com/quilljs/quill/issues) to see if the bug has already been reported.
 If so, please comment with any additional information.

-Bug reports must include:
+New bug reports must include:

 1. Detailed description of faulty behavior
 2. Steps for reproduction or failing test case
 3. Expected and actual behaviors
-4. Platforms (OS and browser combination) affected
+4. Platforms (OS **and** browser combination) affected
 5. Version of Quill

+Lacking reports it may be autoclosed with a link to these instructions.

 ## Feature Requests